zakodium-oss/react-plot-docs/docs/300_annotations/000_intro.md

 ## Annotations

-There is 3 categories each one may contain many annotations :
+There are 3 categories each one may contain many annotations :

 - **[Text](./100_text.md)**
 - **[Filled shapes](./200_filledShapes.md)**